Captain Commando (video game): Legacy

 Captain Commando would return as a player character in the fighting game Marvel vs. Capcom in 1998, as one of the characters representing Capcom.
 The Captain has a transformation sequence prior to each match which depicts him in a suit (or in a cowboy outfit) before donning his superhero costume.
 His "Commando Strike" special move, as well as both of his Hyper Combos (the "Captain Sword" and the "Captain Storm"), has him summoning his "Commando Companions" to attack his opponent.
-The Captain's victory quotes consist of random Capcom trivia, while his ending in Marvel vs. Capcom is an homage to the ending in his original game.
+The Captain's victory quotes consist of random Capcom trivia, while his ending in Marvel vs. Capcom is a homage to the ending in his original game.
 This incarnation of Captain Commando also appears in the sequel, Marvel vs. Capcom 2.
 Besides the Marvel vs. Capcom games, Captain Commando also appears in four other cross-over games: Capcom World 2, Namco × Capcom, Project X Zone 2 and the SNK vs. Capcom: Card Fighters series.
 A two-volume manga was also published in Japan in 1994 in Gamest Comics, which was translated and published overseas by UDON.
 Ninja Commando's father, Gou appears in Street Fighter 6, and is revealed to be Guy's direct successor and serves as one of Kimberly Jackson's teachers, confirming Captain Commando is part of Street Fighter shared universe, but takes place in the future.